Rate update

 What to do during a peak demand event

-Dynamic pricing is designed to reduce electricity consumption in the winter during peak demand events by shifting consumption to another time of the day.
-You therefore need to change your habits during peak demand events.
+The Winter Credit Option is designed to reduce electricity consumption during winter during peak demand events by encouraging customers to shift consumption to another time of day.
+You therefore need to change your habits during these peak events.

 Essentials